 Using charred American white oak bourbon barrels, and filled with triple continuous distilled rum, they are rested and matured until ready to be bottled.

 So once it hits our glass, how does it fare?
-Well below I give to you my tasting notes on its two major expressions –
+Well below I give to you my tasting notes on its two major expressions, plus some flavoured styles recently released –

 Captain Morgan Black Label – 40%